Geta/PayPal/README.md

 ## Description
 Geta.EPi.Commerce.Payments.PayPal is based on Episerver's own payment provider for PayPal which is downloadable for older versions of Episerver Commerce.
-This implementation is upgraded to 11.2.2.

 ## Features
 * Perform payments through paypal